EricDriussi/website/content/en/posts/zoom.md

 What would you know, talking crap about Winnie the Pooh gets you in trouble.
 Who would have thought...
-From Hong-Kong and Wanting to commemorate the [1989 Tiananmen Square Massacre](https://en.wikipedia.org/wiki/1989_Tiananmen_Square_protests) while on US soil?
+From Hong-Kong and wanting to commemorate the [1989 Tiananmen Square Massacre](https://en.wikipedia.org/wiki/1989_Tiananmen_Square_protests) while on US soil?
 ![this-guy](../../../images/this-guy.png)

 How about a healthy dose of [censorship](https://www.wsj.com/articles/zoom-catches-heat-for-shutting-down-china-focused-rights-groups-account-11591863002?mod=lead_feature_below_a_pos1) instead?